Serotonin receptor agonist: 5-HT2A receptor agonists

 Serotonergic psychedelics like psilocybin, LSD, and mescaline act as 5-HT2A receptor agonists.
 Their actions at this receptor are thought to be responsible for their hallucinogenic effects.
 Most of these drugs also act as agonists of other serotonin receptors.
 Not all 5-HT2A receptor agonists are psychoactive.

 The 25-NB (NBOMe) series is a family of phenethylamine serotonergic psychedelics that, unlike other classes of serotonergic psychedelics, act as highly selective 5-HT2A receptor agonists.
 The most well-known member of the 25-NB series is 25I-NBOMe.
 (2S,6S)-DMBMPP is an analogue of the 25-NB compounds and is the most highly selective agonist of the 5-HT2A receptor that has been identified to date.
 O-4310 (1-isopropyl-6-fluoropsilocin) is a tryptamine derivative that is a highly selective agonist of the 5-HT2A receptor.

 Selective 5-HT2A receptor agonists like the 25-NB compounds, specifically those which can behave as full agonists at this receptor, can cause serotonin syndrome-like adverse effects such as hyperthermia, hyperpyrexia, tachycardia, hypertension, clonus, seizures, agitation, aggression, and hallucinations which has ended in death on numerous occasions despite these particular drugs only being available to drug users for about 2–3 years, being widely in use mostly in the period from 2010-2012.
 Bans were put in place around 2012-2013 by countries where they had risen to popularity.
 They quickly and often accidentally lead to overdose.
 In contrast to the aforementioned drugs's potent, selective, and most importantly, full agonism (meaning the drug can fully activate the receptor to 100% of its activation potential, and does so even with minuscule amounts due to high potency, LSD, like the other "safe" psychedelics which are almost impossible to overdose fatally on, is a partial agonist, and this means it has a limit of how much it can activate the receptor, a limit which is basically impossible to exceed even with exponentially larger amounts of the drug.
 These partial agonists have proven relatively safe after having seen widespread abuse by drug users for many decades.
 Activation of the 5-HT2A receptor is also implicated in serotonin syndrome caused by indirect serotonin receptor agonists like serotonin reuptake inhibitors, serotonin releasing agents, and monoamine oxidase inhibitors.
 Antagonists of the 5-HT2A receptor like cyproheptadine and chlorpromazine are able to reverse and mediate recovery from serotonin syndrome.

 5-HT2B receptor agonists

-Agonists of the 5-HT2B receptor are implicated in the development of cardiac fibrosis.
+Agonists of the 5-HT2B receptor are in the development of cardiac fibrosis.
 Fenfluramine, pergolide, and cabergoline have been withdrawn from some markets for this reason.
 Many serotonergic psychedelics, such as LSD and psilocin, have been shown to activate this receptor directly.
 MDMA has been reported to be both a potent direct agonist and have an indirect effect by increasing plasma serotonin levels.